1neReality/MITSUHA/README.md

 1. Check that Ubuntu is WSL2 and not WSL1 by running `wsl -l -v` in cmd.
 If it says 1, run `wsl --set-version Ubuntu-22.04 2`
 2. In the start menu, find the app `Ubuntu 22.04.2 LTS` and open it
-3. In the terminal that pops up, run `git clone https://github.com/rhasspy/piper.git`
+3. In the terminal that pops up, run `git clone https://github.com/Plachtaa/VITS-fast-fine-tuning`
-4. run `cd piper/src/python` then run `pip install -r requirements.txt`
+4. Install python3.8 on WSL2 with [this guide](https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/)
+5. run `cd VITS-fast-fine-tuning` then run `python3.8 -m pip install -r requirements.txt`, if you have some building wheels error for pyopenjtalk, try `python3.8 -m pip install pyopenjtalk==0.1.3 --no-build-isolation --no-cache-dir`, this is a huge problem right now and may or not not work, which is a big part of why this is a prerelease.
+I'm trying to get this working without WSL2 or pyopenjtalk, but it's not easy
+6. Download an LLM and put it in your OneReality folder.
+Personally I used [wizardlm-1.0-uncensored-llama2-13b.ggmlv3.q3_K_S.bin](https://huggingface.co/TheBloke/WizardLM-1.0-Uncensored-Llama2-13B-GGML/blob/main/wizardlm-1.0-uncensored-llama2-13b.ggmlv3.q3_K_S.bin) but it really depends on your hardware
-5. Extract the `OneReality-main` folder from prerequisites step 3 so that it is only one folder deep and rename the folder to just `OneReality`
+7. Extract the `OneReality-main` folder from prerequisites step 3 so that it is only one folder deep and rename the folder to just `OneReality`
-6. Install the Python dependencies with pip by cding into the folder and running `pip install -r requirements.txt` in cmd or powershell
+8. Install the Python dependencies with pip by cding into the folder and running `pip install -r requirements.txt` in cmd or powershell
-7. Download `model.onnx` and `model.onnx.json` from [Huggingface](https://huggingface.co/DogeLord/megumin/tree/main) and make a folder called `model` in the `OneReality` folder and put the two files in it
+9. Download `G_latest.pth` and `finetune_speaker.json` from [Huggingface](https://huggingface.co/DogeLord/megumin-VITS/tree/main) and make a folder called `model` in the `OneReality` folder and put the two files in it
-8. Edit the code in `OneRealityENPublic.py` according to the comments within the code (you don't have to do anything complicated, just edit some filepaths and the OpenAI API key.
-Don't forget lines 154 and 185, they are the file paths to the model and output wav. /mnt/c/... means C:\... but you have to keep it as /mnt/c/... not C:\... because then WSL2 can't access it.
-So if the path to your model is `C:\Users\danu0\Downloads\OneReality\model9\model.onnx`, you'd make it `/mnt/c/Users/danu0/Downloads/OneReality/model9/model.onnx`)
+10. Edit the variables in `.env`
-9. Run `OneReality.bat` and you're good to go!
+11. Run `OneReality.bat` and you're good to go!
 If you run into any issues, let me know on Discord and I might be able to help you.
 Once again, it's https://discord.gg/PN48PZEXJS
-10. When you want to stop, say goodbye, bye, or see you somewhere in your sentence because that automatically clears the `conversation.txt`.
-If you don't, it's fine you can just manually delete everything in the file
+12. When you want to stop, say goodbye, bye, or see you somewhere in your sentence because that automatically ends the program, otherwise you can just ctrl + c or close the window

 <p align="right">(<a href="#readme-top">back to top</a>)</p>